Skip to contents

 Algorithm design

-The philosophy behind the algorithms as implemented in GGIR is that biological explainable (heuristic) approaches to data analyses are preferably over purely data-driven approaches, unless there is no other way.
-The idea is that to advance knowledge in this field of research it is essential to have an understanding of the causal relation between the phenomena being observed (e.g. body movement), the way an (acceleration) sensor works, what we do with the data produced, and how we interpret the data.
-In contrast, data-driven methods look by design for optimal correlation with data and are not or much less concerned with such causal links.
-Identical to how correlation is not necessarily equal to causation in health research, it can also confound the process of measurement.
-Some examples: We may be able to capture the differences in acceleration that correlate with different activity types or different levels of energy expenditure but that does not mean that we actually measure the activity type or the energy expenditure level.
-Ignoring such aspects can easily lead to overestimating the value of accelerometers to measure those constructs and to underestimate the value of an accelerometer to capture acceleration as a useful measure of behaviour if appropriately used and interpreted.
+In contrast, data-driven methods focus on optimal correlation between sensor data and reference labels or values, and are much less concerned with causal associations that are the focus of knowledge driven approaches, as defined above.
+Identical to how correlation is not necessarily equal to causation in health research, the process of measurement can also be confounded.
+Some examples: We may see differences in body acceleration patterns that correlate with different activity types or different levels of energy expenditure, but that does not mean that we actually measure those activity types or energy expenditure levels.
+Ignoring this distinction can easily lead to overestimating the value of an accelerometer for measuring those constructs (activity type, etc) and to underestimate the value of an accelerometer of capturing acceleration as a useful measure of behaviour, if appropriately used and interpreted.

 A second problem with data-driven methods is that they heavily depend on the availability of reliable criterion methods.
-It is argued that such reliable criterion methods do not exist:

 1. Indirect calorimetry and the indicators of energy metabolism that can be derived from it are unable to account for the activity type specific role of body weight on energy metabolism.
 This makes it impossible to make a standardised comparison of the energy cost of different activity types across individuals that differ in body weight.
 See also reflections in this blog post.